Market Overview

 - Site-led commercial developments

-How Richmond, TX connects to the wider delivery footprint
+How Richmond connects to the Fort Bend delivery network

 How this city connects to the wider delivery footprint.